karimabuseer/chronicle-content-tracker/README.md

 So I have a personal list,
 I want to be able to make an account and login.
 ```
+# Built With
+- For the backend, we decided to use Node.js and

 ## Usage
 To setup the project: